Get Matched With Architecture Programs

 Find Your Online Architecture Program

-Architects must have a diverse range of talents and skills in order to complete their education and successfully enter the career field.
-Although many required skills can be learned in college, some skills, such as the ability to imagine a future project, are innate.
-Here are some of the skills an architect must have or learn in order to be successful in their chosen profession:
+Architects must have a diverse range of talents and skills to complete their education and successfully enter the career field.
+Although many required skills will be learned in college, some skills, such as the ability to imagine a future project, are innate.
+Here are some of the skills an architect must have or learn to be successful in this profession:

 • Analytical skills to determine the specific requirements of each project

-• The ability to imagine and create in three dimensions
+• Visualization: The ability to imagine and create in three dimensions

 • Drawing and design talent to showcase architectural ideas